Welcome, if you have already registered, please login below.

 The field trip will cover an itinerary of approximately 2,500 km of the Western region of Amazon, in the state of Rondônia.
 The last day we will visit an Indian black earth, who is found in patches of soil throughout the Amazon basin, whose origin is related to the deposition of waste materials from pre-Columbian populations (detailed information here).

-E2 - Landscape and soil in the metropolitan area of Rio de Janeiro City (August 15, 2018)
+E2 - Landscape and soil in the metropolitan area of Rio de Janeiro City (August 15, 2018) - NO VACANCIES

 The one-day field trip will cover an itinerary of approximately 260 km of landscape and soil (geomorphology, vegetation and use) in metropolitan and mountain region of the Rio de Janeiro city (detailed information here).

-E3 - Recovered landscape and fruit plantation in the mountains of Rio de Janeiro State (August 15, 2018)
+E3 - Recovered landscape and fruit plantation in the mountains of Rio de Janeiro State (August 15, 2018) - NO VACANCIES

 Recovery of degraded areas and management of the fruit plantation with conservation of soil and water in mountainous region Rio de Janeiro state.
 The excursion will take 282 km (round trip), observing landscapes in the mountainous relief with agricultural use and environmental preservation, municipality of Teresópolis (detailed information here).